-Shepherd University’s Appalachian Heritage Writer-in-Residence (AHWIR) Project and the WV Center for the Book announce the 2023 West Virginia Fiction Competition, a literary competition to encourage writers and storytellers, whose talent and ability in creative writing is distinctive and promising, and to foster an appreciation of Appalachian people culture and values represented in the diverse writing of the region.
+Shepherd University’s Appalachian Heritage Writer-in-Residence (AHWIR) Project and the West Virginia Center for the Book announce the 2024 West Virginia Fiction Competition, a literary competition to encourage writers and storytellers whose talent and ability in creative writing is distinctive and promising, and to foster an appreciation of Appalachian people, culture, and values represented in the diverse writing of the region.
 Submissions are encouraged from any resident of West Virginia or student in West Virginia who meets the criteria below.
 Click here to view a list of past Fiction Competition winners.

 Who can submit?
 Any resident of West Virginia or student attending school in West Virginia.